tiborvansa/darkage/README.md

   worldmods/ in your worlddirectory.
 Remember to activate it for your world by pressing the 'configure' button and doubleclick darkage in the right list.
   For further information or help see: http://wiki.minetest.net/Installing_Mods

-###Tuning:
-  Comments the following lines to remove what you don't like:
-  (To comment them just add -- at the beginning of their lines)

-  Stone Layers
-    dofile(minetest.get_modpath("darkage").."/mapgen.lua")
-    The stones will not spawn in the map.

-  Furniture Nodes
-    dofile(minetest.get_modpath("darkage").."/furniture.lua")
-    Only pure stones will be provided.

 ## BUILDING NODES